fabjanvucina/crobasket/README.md

 ## About

-Crobasket is a web application built with React and Firebase which connects basketball players and creates pickup games in local communities througout Croatia.
+Crobasket is a web application built with React and Firebase which connects basketball players and creates pickup games in local communities throughout Croatia.

 It is available in all major cities:
 - Zagreb